 Customization layer – the CARMUSR

-The Carmen Crew Management System (CMS) consists of two main parts, the core (CARMSYS) and a customization layer (CARMUSR).
-The core contains an identical base in all Carmen systems, although there are different versions of the core for tracking and for planning.
+The Jeppesen Crew Management System (CMS) consists of two main parts, the core (CARMSYS) and a customization layer (CARMUSR).
+The core contains an identical base in all Jeppesen systems, although there are different versions of the core for tracking and for planning.
 The customization layer contains the customer specific configuration based on the core functionality.
 In this chapter the customization layer will be described from an overview level.

 CARMUSR directory structure

-The CARMUSR of CMS for SAS can be divided into several areas: rave code, report code, python code for functionality, configuration, Carmen resources, menu definitions, select filters, executable scripts, form definitions, data schema extensions definition.
+The CARMUSR of CMS for SAS can be divided into several areas: rave code, report code, python code for functionality, configuration, Jeppesen resources, menu definitions, select filters, executable scripts, form definitions, data schema extensions definition.

 A listing of the most important directories and their content: